 More About the Climate Action Challenge

-Meet with a PACE Advisor or perform a self-audit to identify the main sources of GHG emissions from your operations.
+Perform a self-audit or meet with a PACE Advisor to identify the main sources of GHG emissions from your operations.
 This may include…

 - an assessment of the efficiency of your facility and equipment